Monitor ingestion gateway progress with event logs

 Metric behavior

-- Row counts represent changes since the last event, not cumulative totals.
+- Represent changes since the last event, not cumulative totals.

-- Counts reset to zero after each event emission.
+- Reset to zero after each event emission.

-- Events are emitted even when no data changes occur, serving as liveness indicators.
+- Are emitted even when no data changes occur, serving as liveness indicators.

 Configure progress events